 This shelter spent most of its life in Leicester Square, when pedestrianisation arrived in the late 1980s the shelter became obsolete.
 The decision was soon taken to move the shelter to Russell Square.
 The shelter was restored in 1987.
-A plaque outside attestifies that this shelter was presented by Sir Squire Bancroft [pictured] a famous actor/manager in 1901.
+A plaque outside attestifies that this shelter was presented by Sir Squire Bancroft [pictured below] a famous actor/manager in 1901.

 Now the shelter has been relocated again, this time to a different part of Russell Square to make way for the 2012 Olympics when Russell Square will be given over to the media.
 It is undergoing refurbishment.